ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         removeMin():
-            removed = heap[0]   // Remember the current minimum, to return in the end. swap(0, size-1)     // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0:
+            min = getMin()      // Remember the current minimum, to return in the end. swap(0, size - 1)   // Swap the last array element into the first position... size = size - 1     // ...and remove the last element, by decreasing the size. if size > 0:
-                siftDown(0)     // Put the new root in its correct place. return removed
+                siftDown(0)     // Put the new root in its correct place. return min

         siftDown(pos):
-            while not isLeaf(pos):   // Stop when we reach a leaf (if not earlier). child = getLeftChild(pos)
+            while not isLeaf(pos):       // Stop when we reach a leaf (if not earlier). child = smallestChild(pos)
-                right = getRightChild(pos)
-                if right < size and heap[right] < heap[child]:
-                    child = right    // 'child' is now the index of the child with smaller value. if heap[child] >= heap[pos]:
+                if less(child, pos):
+                    swap(child, pos)     // Swap to fix the heap property and pos = child          // continue one level down in the tree. else
-                    return pos       // Stop if the parent is smaller or equal. swap(pos, child)
+                    return               // Stop if the parent is smaller or equal.

-                pos = child          // Move down one level in the tree.
+        smallestChild(pos):
+            child = leftChild(pos)
+            right = rightChild(pos)
+            if right < size and less(right, left):  // Check if there is a right child and if it is less return right
+            else
+                return left
 ::: dsvis
 #### Exercise: Delete from a *min*-heap